Additive posets, CW-complexes, and graphs: Geometric realization of additive posets

 We say that a pair (a $\Z/2\Z$-vector space $B$, a set $S \subset B$) is \emph{realized} by an $n$-dimensional CW-complex $X$ if there is an isomorphism of $\Z/2\Z$-vector spaces $ H^n(X; \Z/2\Z) \to B$ carrying $S_X$ onto $S$.
 The pair $(B, S )$ is \emph{realizable} if it is realized by a finite $n$-dimensional CW-complex.
+For example, the pair (a finite-dimensional $\Z/2\Z$-vector space~$B$, a basis of~$B$) is realized by a wedge of $n$-spheres.